 How To Find The Right Film Director?

-Their egotism and lack of patience had fully come to the surface.
-When I made it clear this was my project and that clear boundaries were going to be set moving forward, they both decided to leave the project in which I instantly agreed and expressed that their departure was the best decision.
+When I got fed up and finally said that clear boundaries were going to be set moving forward, they both decided to leave the project.
+I instantly agreed.

 It felt like a huge weight was lifted off my shoulders.

-After talking it over with a few mentors I was encouraged to move forward with the interview and respect her time.
-Two days before the interview I send her the synopsis and awaited her response.
-Quite honestly, I was not enthusiastic at all.
-However, I was in complete shock when she responded with her deep compassion and sincere connection with the story as she had also passed through similar traumatic events in her own life.
+Two days before the interview I send the potential director the film’s synopsis and waited for her response.
+I was in complete shock when she responded with her deep compassion and sincere connection with the story as she also passed through similar traumatic events in her own life.
+Whew!

-Wow.
-Once again, I was wrong – not all young directors are the same.
-After a long, tough, 48-minute interview and a lot of serious thought I decided to bring her on board.
+After a 48-minute interview and a lot of serious thought, I decided to bring her on board as the director.

-Another lesson learned – make sure to bring on crew members who can relate to your story so they can bring forth more creative ideas and drive to make your project even better.
+Main Lesson: Make sure to bring on key members who can relate to your story and make your film project even better.

 Disclaimer: